cdli-gh/blog/_blog/gsoc20/bibliography/posts/15_eval3.md

 ## Conclusion

 My project was mostly to design and implement features for managing bibliography related data.
 The mentors were very helpful and patient while guiding me and the code reviews were very detailed and I was able to learn a lot from them.
 Some parts were challenging and I was stuck at a them for a while but with the help from the entire CDLI community, I was able to fix them gradually and complete the features.
-I learned a lot about development practices and technologies like CakePHP 3.
+I learned a lot about development practices and technologies like CakePHP 3 throughout my project.

 ## Future plan

 I would be available to help with further improving my current project or in general with any task that I can help with in case if required.
 Developing for CDLI has been an enjoyable experience and I plan to be a long-time contributor for CDLI.

  </div>